feed4love/basic_bank/README.md

 9) Similar with the channel field in the account status requests, at this case the asumption is returns void http202 ACCEPTED.

-10) It is assumen by the model class than transaction is child from account need to save credit and validate or deny a transaction.
-The endpoint are contructed following this assumption, but they are listening on different services.
+10) It is assumen according the model class than a transaction is a child from parent account, assumed that is need to keep record of the credit avaibable for an account_iban , and validate or deny a transaction before it occurs.
+Could be nice to contruct an interceptor to validate the transactions by the Account service, but following the rule simple code at this stage here is an estandart implementation.
+The endpoints are contructed following this assumptions, but they are listening on separated services.

 # Main components